 If you love the character and charm of the traditional country cottage but want to build a home on a more substantial scale, then Arts & Crafts could be just the architectural style you are looking for.
-Michael Holmes shares his tips for successfully achieving the look.

 The first floor is likely to be at least partially within the roof space, often with dormer windows to some elevations, and there may well be a further attic storey, with another row of dormer windows.
 This means Arts & Crafts houses typically appear to be one and a half storeys.

 Larger footprints need to be achieved by grouping together a series of two or three pitched roofed bays, often with gables facing both front, back and side elevations.